All Episodes

 First, luxury buses with Wi-Fi.

-Next, high salaries, and they're bidding up the price of real estate while everybody else is suffering and they're laughing all the while.
+And they're bidding up the price of real estate while everybody else is suffering and they're laughing all the while.

-That's not supposed to happen in utopia.
+That's not supposed to happen in Utopia.

 There isn't supposed to be that kind of insensitivity.